BlackScorp/guestbook/article.md

 [Robert C Marin](http://en.wikipedia.org/wiki/Robert_Cecil_Martin) presented a solution "Clean Code Architecture" [![Clean Code Architecture](http://blog.8thlight.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 The goals and idea behind it looks very nice but hard to understand in the first time there are many interpretations about it on the internet.
+In my oppinion this picture just explains the whole idea but not the details, however the details are better explained with following picture

 I tryed to realize it in the easist way i could understand.

 #Design Pattern
 First of all forget about all design pattern, the design pattern are realized by the framework, only view of them are used in the clean code architecture.